moaviak/sociohub-fyp/README-DAILYCO.md

         throw new ApiError(403, "Only the meeting host can start the meeting");
       }
       dailyRoomUrl = await this.createDailyRoomForMeeting(meeting, userId);
-      // Refetch the meeting to get updated dailyRoomName and other fields meeting = await prisma.meeting.findUnique({
-        where: { id: meetingId },
-        include: {
-          hostAdvisor: true,
-          hostStudent: true,
-          participants: true,
-        },
-      });
-      if (!meeting)
-        throw new ApiError(404, "Meeting not found after room creation");
     }

     // Generate Daily token for user